 No, pets cannot be a DSP.
-Personal pet visitation may be permitted as part of social visitation.
+Personal pet visitation is permitted.
 Please speak to your health care providers regarding the process.

-How will potential DSPs who have technology and other barriers - i.e. no Internet access, lack of knowledge about online education, can't read, etc. - complete the online DSP education?
+How will potential DSPs who have technology and other barriers - i.e. no Internet access, lack of knowledge about online education, can't read, etc. -- complete the DSP education?

-Horizon staff can assist with the required education.
-Please call 1-833-625-1653 or email DSP-PSD@horizonnb.ca to make an appointment for assistance.
+Horizon staff will assist you with your required education.
+Please call 1-833-625-1653 or email DSP-PSD@horizonnb.ca to make an appointment.